bsmeding/ansible_role_nautobot_docker/README.md

 Manual config tasks
 ===================
-Some tasks needs to be set manual (at this moment, try to update repo so that this can be done automatically, but need to rely on the API possibilities of Nautobot)
+Some tasks needs to be set manual if needed (at this moment, try to update repo so that this can be done automatically, but need to rely on the API possibilities of Nautobot).
+But without setting this Nautobot is fully functional as well.

 Manual tasks:
 * Add git repositories